dtrelogan/react-formstate/README.md

 - no mixin or decoration, just an api
 - form state lives with your form component until the form is submitted with valid data
 - designed to work with controlled components https://facebook.github.io/react/docs/forms.html
-- using the supplied props, you can make your inputs look however you'd like
+- using the supplied props, you can make your inputs look however you want
 - and...

 ### NOT a validation library per se